Posted by Mia Wren on 22nd Dec 2025

 A classic Yorkshire batter is eggs + flour + milk (some people add water).
 What matters most:

-The tin: this is where most Yorkshires are won or lost
+The tin: where most Yorkshires are won or lost

 People often blame the batter… but the tin is the quiet hero.